Kernix13/Kernix13/README.md

 **Skills**: HTML / CSS / JavaScript / WordPress

-- &#10146; I’m currently working on a React based bushcraft tarp-shelter app.
+- &#10146; I’m currently taking a UI Design course from Gary Simon.

-- &check; I’m currently learning **Firebase, MongoDB, SASS, and Webpack**.
+- &check; I’m currently planning a JavScript workspace designed for remote work (ask me about it).

-- 🌱 Next on the classroom chalkboard: **D3.js, Tailwind, and Express.js**.
+- 🌱 Next on the classroom chalkboard: **OOP, React projects, SASS**.

 - 👯 I’m looking to collaborate on **JS generated Guitar Chord SVGs**.